Hodge-Tate decomposition for non-smooth spaces: (Pro- etale)- eh de Rham comparison

 Here we also note that the map is $\Gal(K/K_0)$-equivariant.
-This is in fact a quasi-isomorphism, assuming the proper condition: \begin{fact}[\cite{Sch13}, Theorem 7.11; \cite{DLLZ} 3.49] Let $X$ be a proper smooth rigid space over $K_0$.
+This is in fact a quasi-isomorphism, assuming the proper condition: \begin{theorem}[\cite{Sch13}, Theorem 7.11; \cite{DLLZ} 3.49] Let $X_\bullet$ be a simplicial proper smooth rigid space over $K_0$.
 Then the following two natural maps are $\Gal(K/K_0)$-equivariant filtered quasi-isomorphisms: